tkhq/docs/docs/passkeys/integration.md

 ## Passkey flow

-A passkey flow is composed of 4 main steps, depicted below:
+A typical passkey flow is composed of 4 main steps, depicted below:

 <img src="/img/passkeys/passkey_flow.png" alt="Passkey prompt on Turnkey" width="920px" />

 1. Your app frontend triggers a passkey prompt
 2. Your end-user uses their device to produce a signature with their passkey, and a signed request is produced
-3. The signed is forwarded to your backend.
-This step is optional, see ["To Proxy or not to proxy"](#to-proxy-or-not-to-proxy-signed-requests) below for more information.
+3. The signed request is forwarded to your backend.
+This step is optional, see ["To Proxy or not to proxy"](#proxying-signed-requests) below for more information.
 4. The signed request is processed by Turnkey and its secure enclaves.
 This where signature verification and actions such as key generation or signing happens

-This flow happens once for **registration** and for each subsequent **authentication** or signature requests.
+This flow happens once for **registration** and for each subsequent **authentication** or signature request.
 The main difference is the browser APIs used to trigger the passkey prompt in step (1):
-- passkey registration uses `navigator.credentials.create`.
+- **Passkey registration** uses `navigator.credentials.create`.
 This is described in [this guide](https://web.dev/passkey-registration/).
 This is the API which triggers the creation of a **new** passkey.
-- passkey authentication uses `navigator.credentials.get`.
+- **Passkey authentication** uses `navigator.credentials.get`.
 See [this guide](https://web.dev/passkey-form-autofill/) for more information.
 This is the API which triggers a signature prompt for an **existing** passkey.

 ## Our SDK can help

 Our SDK has integrated passkey functionality, and we've built examples to help you get started.

-- [`@turnkey/http`](https://www.npmjs.com/package/@turnkey/http) has a helpers to trigger passkey registration (`getWebAuthnAttestation`).
+- [`@turnkey/http`](https://www.npmjs.com/package/@turnkey/http) has a helper to trigger passkey registration (`getWebAuthnAttestation`).
 You can see it in action in our [`with-federated-passkeys`](https://github.com/tkhq/sdk/tree/main/examples/with-federated-passkeys) example: [direct code link](https://github.com/tkhq/sdk/blob/a2bfbf3cbd6040902bbe4c247900ac560be42925/examples/with-federated-passkeys/src/pages/index.tsx#L88)
 - [`@turnkey/webauthn-stamper`](https://www.npmjs.com/package/@turnkey/webauthn-stamper) is a passkey-compatible stamper which integrates seamlessly with `TurnkeyClient`:
   ```js
   import { WebauthnStamper } from "@turnkey/webauthn-stamper";